ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 reinit is demanded), this utility is called only once to retrieve the relevant key.

-Command flow for first
+Command flow for first scenario.

-mkdir cf_management_files          // do this if the directory doesn't exist yet cd cf_management_files cp $(POLICY_CERT) ./policy_cert_file.bin
+mkdir cf_management_files  // do this if the directory doesn't exist yet cd cf_management_files     // this is where you keep store, etc. cp $(POLICY_CERT) ./policy_cert_file.bin
 For the remainder, policy_domain_name is the name of the relevant security (policy) domain. $(VM_OS_TOOLS_BIN) is the directory containing the utility.